balachrist/sa-bok/README.md

 # Security Architecture Body of Knowledge (SA-BOK)

-A practitioner-driven Security Architecture reference framework designed to bring together the domains, capabilities, and knowledge areas that make up modern Security Architecture.
+A practitioner-driven reference framework that consolidates the domains, capabilities, and knowledge areas of modern Security Architecture into a single, structured body of knowledge.

+Designed for Security Architects, Enterprise Architects, CISOs, Consultants, and Assurance Professionals seeking a holistic view of the Security Architecture discipline.

 ---

 ## Why SA-BOK?

-Security Architecture knowledge is often spread across:
+Security Architecture knowledge is often distributed across multiple frameworks, standards, methodologies, vendor guidance, and operational practices.

-- TOGAF
-- SABSA
+While practitioners may be familiar with individual domains such as Identity, Cloud, Data, Application Security, Security Operations, AI, and Governance, there is often no single reference that brings these disciplines together in a structured and architecture-focused manner.

+SA-BOK was created to provide that consolidated view.

+It is not intended to replace existing frameworks or standards.
+Instead, it serves as a practitioner-focused reference model that helps connect concepts, identify capability gaps, support learning, and strengthen Security Architecture practices.

+## Who Is It For?

+SA-BOK is intended for:

-- NIST
+- Security Architects
-- ISO Standards
+- Enterprise Architects
-- Cloud Provider Guidance
-- Industry Best Practices
+- CISOs and Security Leaders
-- Individual Experience
+- Cybersecurity Consultants

-SA-BOK does not replace these frameworks.
+- Security Assurance Professionals
+- Governance, Risk & Compliance Teams
+- Security Engineering and Platform Teams

+It can be used as a reference guide, capability assessment framework, learning roadmap, and architecture discussion tool.

+## How To Use SA-BOK

+SA-BOK can be used to:

-Its purpose is to provide a structured view of how the various domains of Security Architecture connect together.
+- Understand the breadth of modern Security Architecture
+- Assess organizational architecture capabilities
+- Identify knowledge and capability gaps
+- Support architecture reviews and transformation programmes
+- Guide Security Architecture career development
+- Establish common terminology across architecture teams
+- Structure Security Architecture operating models

 ---

-## Current Release
+## Download

-### SA-BOK Version 1.0
+The complete SA-BOK v1.0 framework contains:

 - 15 Domains
 - 150+ Subdomains
 - 500+ Topics

----

-## Download
+📄 Download the full framework:

 📄 [Download SA-BOK v1.0 PDF](./SABOK_MindMap_v1.0.pdf)